Takamuko no Kuromaro

 Takamuko no Kuromaro (高向 玄理) was a Japanese scholar and diplomat of the Asuka period.

-Karumauro traveled to China with Ono no Imoko as kenzuishi representing Empress Suiko in 608.
-He remained in China for thirty-two years.
+Takamuko traveled to China with Ono no Imoko as kenzuishi representing Empress Suiko in 608 and remained in China for thirty-two years.
 Following his return in 640, he was awarded the title Kuni no hakase (国博士, "National Scholar").
-Karumauro helped write the Taika Reforms in 645.
-He was sent again as an ambassador to China (kentōshi).
-Takamuko died upon his arrival in Chang'an in 654.
+Takamuko helped write the Taika Reforms in 645.
+He was sent again as an ambassador to China (kentōshi) and died upon his arrival in Chang'an in 654.